 Absolutely not!
 The truth is you’re never too old to have your wisdom teeth removed.
 While we recommend having them removed earlier, there can be great benefits to the surgery if you’ve never done it before — no matter how old you are.

-Yes, as you age, your roots within your mouth are more deeply imbedded and formed, so it can be more painful to have your wisdom teeth removed later in life.
+Yes, as you age, your roots of your wisdom teeth are more deeply imbedded and formed, so it can be more painful to have your wisdom teeth removed later in life.
 There can also be more complications.

 Why Wisdom Teeth Are Usually Removed

 Pain isn’t the only reason to have your wisdom teeth removed.
-We typically recommend removal for a number of reasons.
+A wisdom tooth extraction doctor will typically recommend removal for a number of reasons.
 These include swollen or bleeding gums.
 Damage to other teeth — especially second molars.
 Some people have difficulty opening their mouth with wisdom teeth, which can lead to chewing problems.

 Are Your Wisdom Teeth Causing You Problems?